nylas/nylas-mail/docs/FAQ.md

         curl -H "Content-Type:application/json" -X POST -d '{"repository":"https://github.com/<username>/<repo>"}' https://edgehill-packages.nylas.com/api/packages

-3. Your package will now appear when users visit the Nylas Mail settings page and search for community packages.
+3. Your package will now appear when users visit the N1 settings page and search for community packages.

 Note: In the near future, we'll be formalizing the process of distributing packages, and packages you publish now may need to be resubmitted.